nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Adds the given task to the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* A task with the same name as a task already in the task list cannot be added into the task list.
+* The name of a task is case-insensitive. e.g. `do homework` is the same as `Do Homework`

 Examples: